 27. Or again, just buy them some gin...

 One of the best places to pick up gifts for foodies is actually the supermarkets, makes sense really.
 This year, surprise surprise, gin is the alcohol of the season and there are some delicious gifty type bottles you can pick up for a really reasonable price too.
 Take this passionfruit gin liqueur from Aldi.
 Distilled in small batches, it's fruity, rich and is sure to make for some delicious Christmas cocktails.
 We’ll take five.

 Want to pick up some more gifts as you do your weekly shop?
 Check out our guide to the best supermarket Christmas gifts.

 28. The best brunch food (at home)

 Buying for an Instagram loving foodie?
 This waffle iron will mean they don't have to traipse to the nearest brunch spot to get that #content.
-This waffle maker makes five super cute heart shaped waffles or one massive one depending on your need.
+This waffle maker will create five cute hearts to stack up with fruit, cream or chocolate and syrup.